Growth for Buffer

-I was the lead designer in a new team put together to tackle growth at Buffer.
-Many of the projects were experimental.
+I was the lead designer on a new team exploring growth at Buffer.
+Some ideas were experiments, and some made it into the product.

 Buffer